- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IA.
 Analysis of Solar Active Regions and Activity from 06/2100Z to 07/2100Z: Solar activity has been at low levels for the past 24 hours.
-The largest solar event of the period was a C1 event observed at 07/1156Z from Region 2740 (N08E28).
-There are currently 2 numbered sunspot regions on the disk.
+The largest solar event of the period was a C3 event observed at 07/0605Z from Region 3006 (S29E23).
+There are currently 3 numbered sunspot regions on the disk.

 IB.
-Solar Activity Forecast: Solar activity is likely to be low on day one (08 May) and expected to be very low with a chance for a C-class flares on days two and three (09 May, 10 May).
+Solar Activity Forecast: Solar activity is likely to be moderate with a chance for X-class flares on days one, two, and three (08 May, 09 May, 10 May).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on day one (08 May) and quiet levels on days two and three (09 May, 10 May).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on days one and three (08 May, 10 May) and quiet levels on day two (09 May).
+Protons have a slight chance of crossing threshold on days one, two, and three (08 May, 09 May, 10 May).